 While you can get domestic flights, it means you miss out on a lot of scenery, so we’d recommend going by bus or renting a car.
-There are rail options but they’re pretty expensive and have limited reach.
-If you want a lot of flexibility, driving’s the way to go and it gives you lots of freedom to camp.
-In fact, for those of you lucky enough to be planning a long trip, if you’re there for over 2 months it might be worth buying a car for that time.
+There are rail options, but they’re pretty expensive and have limited reach.
+If you want a lot of flexibility, driving’s the way to go, and it gives you lots of freedom to camp.
+In fact, for those of you lucky enough to be planning a long trip, if you’re there for over two months, it might be worth buying a car for that time.
 Then you can really feel like a Kiwi!

-One tip stands out above all others and that’s: relish every moment!
+One tip stands out above all others, and that’s: relish every moment!
 Until you’ve tried it, it’s hard to explain the joy that can be found in wild camping.
-The freedom, the peace and the connection with nature brings a whole new meaning to the travel experience.
+The freedom, the peace, and the connection with nature bring a whole new meaning to the travel experience.
 It’s always amazing to see beautiful places, but having the chance to explore them and sleep under the stars is truly magic.

-Remember your appreciation and respect for the gorgeous countryside is what will guarantee a friendly welcome from New Zealanders.
+Remember, your appreciation and respect for the gorgeous countryside are what will guarantee a friendly welcome from New Zealanders.
 The right to roam is something that fewer and fewer countries have, so show your thanks by treating the country well and being polite to everyone you meet.

 Use the DOC website to help you plan your trips, as well as some other great apps.
-This will give you an idea of the best places to stay.
+This will give you an idea of the best places to stay in.
 It will also tell you where wild camping is prohibited.
-When you’re wild camping, you don’t need to plan too much (hurrah!) but you will want an idea of where you want to head and how long it’ll take you to get there.
+When you’re wild camping, you don’t need to plan too much (hurrah!), but you will want an idea of where you want to head and how long it’ll take you to get there.